LivePersonInc/knowledge-center-archive/_release/June 2021/week-of-june-28th.md

 Bot Performance Dashboard not loading data for Agent Managers but only for Administrators or LPA users.
 This is enabled OOTB.

-## Unified Window Version 10.10
-### Type: Enhancement - Next Best Conversation: Personalization Taglet v1.1
+## Next Best Conversation: Personalization Taglet v1.1
+### Type: Enhancement [Unified Window Version 10.10]

+Channel: Web Messaging

+Available to all customers?: Y

 As part of Next Best Conversation, custom Quick Replies can be delivered by the personalization taglet.

-Channel: Web Messaging

-Available to all customers?
-Y

 Along with custom text within the engagement and first message, it is now possible to have a custom set of quick replies shown to the consumer to increase active conversations started from an NBC engagement.

-### Type: Enhancement - Maven Pay Integration - Small Checkout
+## Maven Pay Integration - Small Checkout
+### Type: Enhancement [Unified Window Version 10.10]

 Channel: Web Messaging

-Available to all customers? **Only those in Maven Pay Early Access program**
+Available to all customers?: **Only those in Maven Pay Early Access program**

 Maven Pay invitations and forms are now supported in web messaging.
 With this feature, brands utilizing Maven Pay can now collect payment through web messaging.